rveciana/obsidian-cooklang/README.md

 - Multi language: The titles for the sections (i.e. *ingredients*, *cookware* and so on) will be translated into the recipe language or the one configured in the Obsidian settings

+- Scale quantities: The slider in the ingredients part allows multiplying or dividing the amounts
 ## Searching

 Obsidian won't search files that aren't of the extension *.md by default.
 Since cooklang has the .cook extension, any search will gnore the files, which is really impractical.
 Fortuntely, there's a workaround: